madajaju/sabr/docs/sabr/sml/so/models/processprovisioner/index.md

 # ProcessProvisioner

 Provisions services as spawned processes.
+This is a specailization of the Provisioner abstract class.
+It focuses on running a service on the same machine as the provisioner using a spawned process.

 ![Logical Diagram](./logical.png)